 Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

 Avoid any last-minute stress on the morning of the exam or in the exam hall by preparing everything you need the night before.
 Our checklist will help you to prepare.
+If your school or college has exam regulations, it is a good idea to read them before your exams to ensure that the things you are bringing on the day are permitted.

 2. Your exam number or student number